snapappointments/bootstrap-select/docs/docs/index.md

 ## CDNJS

 The folks at CDNJS host a copy of the library.
+The CDN is updated after the release is made public, which means there is a delay between the publishing of a release and its availability on the CDN, so keep that in mind.
 Just use these links:

 ```html
 <!-- Latest compiled and minified CSS -->